 “Pupils’ conduct is excellent.
 Around the school and in lessons, pupils are courteous and confident.
 (Ofsted, July 2017)

-At the start of every lesson students have a GIR point.
+At the start of every lesson, students have a GIR point.
 The objective for each student is to keep their GIR point every lesson.
 This means students can win 5 GIR points every day if they keep their points in every lesson.
 By the end of the academic year students are expected to maintain a minimum of 94.5% of their GIR points.

 In order to keep their GIR point students must meet behaviour expectations; work to the best of their ability, arrive to lesson on time, bring the correct equipment, ensure any homework is handed in on time and completed to an appropriate standard.
 Students will lose their GIR point if they fail to meet one of these expectations in any given lesson.